What weakens your hair lengths

 Using too much heat on your hair, harsh dyes, straightening it too often, UV rays, wind, lack of proper treatments...

-1. The hydrolipidic film, the hair's protective barrier is affected: attacked by various aggressions, this protective surface shield no longer fully plays its role as a barrier.
+1. The hydrolipidic film, the hair's protective barrier is affected: exposed to various aggressions, this protective surface shield no longer fully plays its role as a barrier.
 The already weakened hair is exposed to external aggression.

 2. The cuticle lifts up: when the scales that form the cuticle are damages and become detached, the inside of the hair is exposed, the water naturally present in the hair evaporates excessively and the hair dries out.